-This is a 3 week clinical course that takes place during the 12 week course term dates.
-Department approval required.
-Please contact the Program Head/Clinical Coordinator at 604-451-6387 for application and approval to register.
+This is a 3 week clinical course that takes place within the 12 week course term.
+Theory portion is online delivery.
+Contact the Program Head at 604-451-7080 for application package and approval to register.

 Important course information will be sent to you prior to your course start

 date.
 Check your myBCIT email account to

 This course offering is in progress.
 Please check back next term or subscribe to receive email updates.

 As licensed health care practitioners, all learners will practice in accordance with professional standards of practice throughout the course.
 In this course, learners will have opportunities to use the processes of critical thinking, systematic inquiry, communication, collaboration, leadership, and professionalism.
 Upon successful completion of this course, the student will be able to: